hdcodedev/session-audit/README.md

 ## Background

 `session-audit` was created following a [security incident](https://www.metabase.com/blog/security-update-6-aug-2026) involving exposed Kilo cloud sessions.
-Cloud sessions contain the full, unmasked conversation history, which may include sensitive information such as API keys, access tokens, passwords, environment variables, and other credentials.

-If your sessions were affected, any credential contained in them should be considered compromised, as the session data was publicly exposed.

 The recommended response is to: